-Next I studied the awards variables, and Oscar wins and Golden Globe nominations were the only significant ones.
-However, Oscar nominations, and Golden Globe wins were significant at the 5% level together when I did an F-test with only the two of them, so I kept all four award variables.
+Next I studied the awards variables, and Oscar wins and Golden Globes nominations were the only significant ones.
+However, Oscar nominations, and Golden Globes wins were significant at the 5% level together when I did an F-test with only the two of them, so I kept all four award variables.
+Perhaps it makes sense that critics would care more about the accolades of the protagonists than people who are going to see a film, because critics typically do more research into films.
+This could explain why the awards variables were statistically significant in this regression but not in the previous regression.

 The significant genres were animation, drama, fantasy, horror, and sport.
 I did an F-test with all the genres, and they were significant at the 1% level as a group.
-When I did a second F-test of the nonsignificant genres, the results were not significant, so I removed those and only kept the significant ones.
+When I did a second F-test of the insignificant genres, the results were not significant, so I removed those and only kept the significant ones.
 Like I did in my total gross regression, I generated a variable for other genre for if a film had one of the insignificant genres I deleted.

 Female director, Big 6, and sequel were all also statistically insignificant so I deleted them.
 Logically, it makes sense that Big 6 and female director would not be significant, because these should not be apparent in the film content which is theoretically the aspect that is getting reviewed.
-I had anticipated that sequel would be significant, but perhaps the reason it is not is because critics do not judge films based on past films in the series.
+I had anticipated that sequel would be significant and positive, but perhaps the reason it is not is because critics do not judge films based on past films in the series.
+However, on second thought, some sequels tend to be worse than the originals, so any excitement a film could have gained from critics from being a sequel could have been cancelled out by it being a worse film than the original.